csteele5/Multi-technology-stack/StackConfig.md

 }
 ```

-**Step 4: Create the containers, launching the stack**
+**Step 5: Create the containers, launching the stack**

 From the root of the repository, where the docker-compose.yml file lives:
 ```
-docker-compose up
+docker-compose up  # option to add --build and/or -d
 ```
 This configuration has our web server running on port 8000.
 In the browser, open ```http://localhost:8000 ```